devopsdays/devopsdays-web/utilities/README.md

 [...]
 static/events/2016-chicago/contact/index.html:<img src="/img/sponsors/pivotal.png" alt="Pivotal" title="Pivotal" class="img-fluid">
 ```
 :warning: The above will require you to be comfortable with search & replace utilities as you'd potentially be modifying hundreds of files.
+Please ask for assistance if desired.

 For the current year, you only want to make the edits if the event has already happened.